bioconda/bioconda-paper/README.md

       docker run -it continuumio/miniconda3 /bin/bash

   and execute all the following steps within that container.
+* If you want to use an existing Miniconda installation, make sure it is using Python 3 by default, e.g., via running

+      python --version

 ### Step 2: Setup Bioconda channel